qsnake/gpaw/doc/devel/profiling.rst

   c/libxc/src/gga_x_pbea.c: In function `func': c/libxc/src/gga_x_pbea.c:53: internal compiler error: in cgraph_expand_function, at cgraphunit.c:540

-Morever, blacs libraries are not linked, so ScaLapack needs to be disabled.

 There should be a number of Makefile TAU stubs available.
 Choose the one that is appropriate for the profile data that you wish to collect and the compiler.